Gluten-Free Molasses Cookies

 7. Bake Cookies.
 Bake each batch of cookies 9-11 minutes in the oven, or until edge are set and the centers look just slightly underdone.
 (The cookies will continue to set as they cool.)
 Remove the cookies from the oven and gently coax into perfect circles with a large cookie cutter, if desired.

 8. Cool.
-Let the cookies cool 1-2 minutes on the baking sheet before transferring to a wire rack to cool completely.
+Let the cookies cool 1-2 minutes on the baking sheet before transferring to a wire cooling rack to cool completely.

 9. Repeat this process until all cookies are baked, alternating baking sheets with each batch so you don’t put cold cookie dough on a hot cookie sheet.